JaySanSen/go-projects/aggregate-data-types.md

 - References to Hash Tables: Maps are reference types; passing them around is efficient as it only passes a reference to the underlying hash table.
 - map is a reference type
 - unlike arrays and slice where order is preserved maps don't preserve the order
+- maps are copied by reference similar to slices, to copy by value use maps.Clone to clone
 ```
 var m map[string]int      // declare map with key of type string an value of int
 fmt.Println(m)   // will return map[] which is nil because map is a reference type